CSC15 Assignment 1: Using Fedora Linux

 1. Once you've logged in, explore the desktop environment.
 Try to bring up the Firefox web browser.
 Go to and bookmark the class homepage: www.cs.hofstra.edu/~cscccl/csc15p

 2. Bring up a "terminal" window under "Applications" -> "System Tools".
 This is the main interface you will use.
+The first step in becoming an advanced computer user or professional is to learn how to use the computer without a graphical interface.

-3. The command prompt should read something like "$-sh-".
-Type "bash"..
-This gives you the prompt bash-3.00$.
+3. The command prompt will read something like "-bash-4.2$".
+If not, Type "bash" first..

-5. Type "ls" - this command shows the contents of the current directory - don't be surprised if there's nothing there - that's why we're here!
+5. Type "ls" - this command shows the contents of the current directory. don't be surprised if there's nothing there - that's why we're here!
 You can also use "dir" instead of "ls".

-6. Type "ls -a" - As with MS Windows, there are some hidden systems files that are not usually visible.
+6. Type "ls -a" - As with MS Windows, there are some hidden systems files that are usually not visible.
 This command will display all files and directories in the current directory.

 7. Type "ls -l" - This is the same as ls but gives you additional information for each file and folder.